 One area where this has been prevalent over the last few decades is in the creation of solid wood windows and doors for our homes.
 Now, however, alongside UPVC, composite windows and doors offer a more sustainable solution that also comes with a wealth of further benefits to the home owner.

-Here are just three reasons why you might want to think about investing in composite windows and doors.
+Here are just three reasons why you might want to think about investing in composite doors and window installation.

 Solid Wood Doors Can Expand and Contract, Forcing You to Replace Them